2026 Stablecoin Guide: USDT vs USDC vs XUSD

 - XUSD delivers compliant, programmable settlement infrastructure built for the future of global commerce.

 All three stablecoins are supported on StraitsX.
 You can create an account to mint XUSD, or exchange to USDC and USDT at lower cost.
-For high-volume liquidity, you can request a quote from our OTC desk.

 Ready to streamline your stablecoin strategy?